talalifer/letterrecognizer/README.md

 # java-letterrecognizer
+### Talal Ahmed
+Initially coded in 2018.
+Pushing to new GitHub profile in 2022.
+## Overview
 Java app with GUI that uses a previously trained neural network to recognize drawn uppercase letters

 The application is composed of three Java files (`LetterRecognizer.java`, `RecognizerNeuralNetwork.java`, `DrawArea.java`) and two CSV files which are the trained neural network model (`w_ih_1000x784.csv`, `w_ho_26x1000.csv`).